hashelq/osu-aac/README.md

 ## Therefore

-A OSU-AAC is a project that aims to completely disable osu-lazer client-side anticheat.
+A OSU-AAC is a project that aims to completely disable osu-lazer client-side anticheat and let people play osu lazer online with self-hosted binaries.

 If you want to participate, please look at the `token.md` and `symbols.md` file;